rohithegde/rohithegde.github.com/_posts/2020-09-28-az-301-architect-certification-preparation.md

 ## Preparation

-While the syllabus given [here](https://docs.microsoft.com/en-us/learn/certifications/exams/az-301){:target="_blank" rel="nofollow"} looks different, the actual syllabus almost matches that of AZ-300.
+While the syllabus given [here](https://docs.microsoft.com/en-us/learn/certifications/exams/az-301){:target="_blank" rel="nofollow"} looks different, once you go through it you realize that it almost matches that of AZ-300.
 It builds on the topics from AZ-300 and makes you think from the Design perspective - an essential skill for an Azure Architect.

 Couple of  websites which helped me prepare :